Early struggles too much to overcome as Husker hoops falls to 0-5 in road games

 Thorir Thorbjarnarson scored 15 points on a career-high five three-pointers for Nebraska, all coming in the second half.
 The junior also had a team-best six rebounds.

-Cam Mack and Yvan Ouedraogo each scored 10 points for Nebraska, which scored 43 points and shot 55 percent in the second half against the Big Ten's best scoring and field goal percentage defense.
+Cam Mack and Yvan Ouedraogo each scored 10 points for Nebraska, which scored 43 points and shot 55% in the second half against the Big Ten's best scoring and field-goal percentage defense.

 Ohio State was allowing 59 points per game coming in, and NU's 68 points were the most the Buckeyes have allowed since Dec.
 15.

-Nebraska, in fact, did well in many areas it has struggled this season.
+Nebraska, in fact, did well in many areas it has struggled with this season.
 The Huskers had 38 points in the paint to Ohio State's 34.
-They stayed within three of the Buckeyes in the rebounding battle
+They stayed within three of the Buckeyes in the rebounding battle.

 But the improved offense came without stops on the defense end.
-Ohio State shot 56 percent in the second half, 55 percent for the game, and went 10-for-22 from three-point range.
+Ohio State shot 56% in the second half, 55% for the game, and went 10-for-22 from three-point range.

 Nebraska fell to 0-5 this season in true road games.